 Family Immigration Attorney in Boston

+Family-based immigration often times involves 2 parties: 1) Petitioner; 2) Beneficiary.
 The petitioner will either be a legal permanent resident or a U.S. Citizen.
 The Beneficiary, on the other hand, will be the family member who is seeking to immigrate into the United States and reunite with the petitioner.

 • Spouses and unmarried children under 21 of legal permanent residents